Angling Trust Ambassadors

 Flyfishing and Flytying Instructor.

-Martin Salter, the new National Campaigns Coordinator for the Angling Trust said: “It is now time that all anglers who care about the future of their sport got behind the Angling Trust so that we can have the mandate and the resources we need to persuade politicians and others in power to take action to protect and improve our fish stocks and fishing."
+Martin Salter, National Campaigns Coordinator for the Angling Trust said: “It is now time that all anglers who care about the future of their sport got behind the Angling Trust so that we can have the mandate and the resources we need to persuade politicians and others in power to take action to protect and improve our fish stocks and fishing."

 Join the Angling Trust online HERE or call 0844 770 0616 (Option 1).